 Personally, I love the way that you can create an entire business and brand with just a website.
 You can have your own digital storefront for about $15/month instead of $50,000/month rent that some brick and mortar places pay to landlords.

 With a website, you’re doing much more than just promoting individual products.

 As an example, you could create a site on a passion, like high-quality coffee.
-In doing so, you would create a place to talk about a range of different related topics, such as the different types of coffee, various techniques and tools for making good coffee and the best places to buy coffee beans.
+In doing so, you would create a place to talk about a range of different related topics, such as the different types of coffee, various techniques, and tools for making good coffee and the best places to buy coffee beans.

 It’s easy to imagine how such a site could become a powerful reference for people who are passionate about coffee.
-With that type of site, there is also lots of potential to promote products like cappuccino machines, bean grinders, limited edition coffee beans, and even simple things like t-shirts.
+With that type of site, there is also lots of potentials to promote products like cappuccino machines, bean grinders, limited edition coffee beans, and even simple things like t-shirts.

 What are examples of articles you could publish to make money?